California Latino Water Coalition Board Members

 S.R.
 'AL' LOPEZ, Southern California Chairman

 S. R. "Al" Lopez is a board member of the Western Municipal Water District, a former Director of the Metropolitan Water District of Southern California and Southern California Chairman of the CLWC.
 He has served on Western's board since January 2001 and has worked to ensure water service to residents of Western's Division 5 (Corona, Lake Hills, Home Gardens, El Cerrito, and a portion of Norco).
-He also is a former Mayor of the City of Corona and and serves on several governing boards, including Riverside County's Local Agency Formation Commission.
+He also is a former Mayor of the City of Corona and has served on many local civic, community/ governmental boards serving residents in Riverside County.
+Lopez was honored by Congressman Ken Calvert with a Congressional Record Tribute in 2005 for Public Service.

 Tony Estremera